 Respect the scale and form of the heritage place or contributory elements in the heritage place by stepping down in height and setting back from the lower built forms.

-Design & building process - Architect's 7 principal stages and organisational roles
+Design & building process - Architect's 7 principal stages

 What you want - your project brief, how we will work together and engagement of your architect.